Wizards of the Coast: Acquisition of TSR and Pokémon Trading Card Game

-Wizards of the Coast announced the purchase of TSR, the makers of Dungeons & Dragons, on April 10, 1997.
-WotC acquired TSR and Five Rings Publishing Group for $25 million.
-As part of the sale, TSR employees were offered an opportunity to relocate from Wisconsin to the west coast.
-WotC continued using the brand name TSR until 2000 and allowed the trademark to expire in 2004.
-Between 1997 and 1999, the company spun off several TSR campaign settings, including Planescape, Dark Sun, and Spelljammer, to focus the business on the more profitable Greyhawk and Forgotten Realms lines.
+Wizards of the Coast announced the purchase of TSR, the publisher of Dungeons & Dragons, on April 10, 1997.
+The company acquired TSR and Five Rings Publishing Group for $25 million.
+As part of the transition, TSR employees were given the opportunity to relocate from Wisconsin to the West Coast.
+WotC continued to use the TSR brand name until 2000 and allowed the trademark to lapse in 2004.
+Between 1997 and 1999, the company discontinued several TSR campaign settings, including Planescape, Dark Sun, and Spelljammer, to focus the business on the more profitable Greyhawk and Forgotten Realms lines.

 In mid 1997, WotC revisited the concept of a third edition of Dungeons & Dragons, having first discussed it soon after the purchase of TSR.
 WotC released the third edition of Dungeons & Dragons in 2000 with the d20 System.
-The company released these properties under the Open Game License, which allows other companies to make use of those systems.
+The company released these properties under the Open Game License (OGL), which allows other companies to make use of those systems.

 The new edition of Dungeons & Dragons won multiple Origins Awards in 2000, such as Best Roleplaying Game for Dungeons & Dragons and Best Graphic Presentation of a Roleplaying Game, Adventure, or Supplement for the Monster Manual.
 In 2002, WotC sponsored a design contest for which designers could submit proposals to produce a new campaign world to the company.
 WotC selected "Eberron", which game designer Keith Baker submitted, and its first campaign book was released in June 2004.
 The Eberron Campaign Setting won the 2004 Origins Award for Best Role-Playing Supplement.
 In 2003, WotC released version 3.5 of Dungeons & Dragons and the d20 system.
 The 30th anniversary of the D&D game was celebrated at Gen Con Indy 2004.

 Pokémon TCG

 On August 2, 1997, Wizards of the Coast was granted on collectible card games.
 In January 1999, WotC began publishing Pokémon Trading Card Game after acquiring the rights in August 1998.
 The game sold nearly 400,000 copies in less than six weeks and sold 10-times more units than initial projections.
 Some sports card series were discontinued in 1999 because so many printers were producing Pokémon cards.
 The game won the National Parenting Center's 1999 Seal of Approval.

 Within a year, WotC had sold millions of copies of the Pokémon game and the company released a new set that included an instructional CD-ROM.
 WotC continued to publish the game until 2003.
-One of Nintendo's affiliates The Pokémon Company (formerly Pokémon USA) began producing a new edition for the game one day after the last of its agreements with Wizards expired on September 30, 2003.
+One of Nintendo's affiliates, The Pokémon Company (formerly Pokémon USA), began producing a new edition for the game one day after the last of its agreements with Wizards expired on September 30, 2003.
 The following day, WotC filed suit against Nintendo, accusing it of "abandoning a contract with Wizards, the longtime producer and distributor of Pokémon trading-card games, and using Wizards-patented methods and technology to manufacture the games itself".
 The companies resolved the legal action in December 2003 without going to court.